tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/框架支持/部署 Egg.js 框架_intl_en.md

 1. **What should I do if the `app/public` deployment directory does not exist?**

    Generally, when you initialize an Egg.js project, the `app/public` directory will be created automatically.
 If this directory is empty during packaging and compressing, it will not exist after the deployment; instead, it will automatically be created when the Egg.js project is started; however, SCF will not have the permission to manipulate it.
-Therefore, you are recommended to create an empty folder `.gitkeep` in the `app/public` directory to solve this problem.
+Therefore, we recommend you create an empty folder `.gitkeep` in the `app/public` directory to solve this problem.

 2. **What should I do if a failure to find the dependent module is reported after deployment with Layer?**